 What is Coronavirus Anxiety?

 Anxiety is a very normal emotion and reaction to a perceived threat and unknown situation.
 Often the fear of the unknown will amplify our anxiety.
-Many people are prone to catastrophic thinking, meaning their thinking often goes to the work case scenario.
+Many people are prone to catastrophic thinking, meaning their thinking often goes to the work-case scenario.
 With this thinking, anxiety can increase tenfold.
-Although this virus poses a real threat to people’s wellbeing, it is important to try to keep our thinking grounded so we are not pouring gas on a fire.
+Although this virus poses a real threat to people’s well-being, it is important to try to keep our thinking grounded so we are not pouring gas on a fire.

 Often in the course of therapy when dealing with anxiety in clients, we discover that much of their anxiety stems from irrational and unfound fears and conclusions.
 In this situation, the dangers are real and are not irrational inventions of our thinking or distorted interpretations.
-Anxiety for one’s physical health and financial stressors are based in fact and are top of mind throughout each day.
+Anxiety for one’s physical health and financial stressors are based on facts and are top of mind throughout each day.
 When faced with real dangers, most people seek to create a sense of total safety and control as a way to combat their anxiety.
 The thinking becomes, “If I can control my environment and ensure my safety, then I won’t feel anxious and I will be safe.”
 Although this may be true, rarely can we actualize such an outcome.